 Chang'an Information Industry (Group) Co., Ltd., or Chang'an Information Industry, a China-based conglomerate engaged in information technology, real estate and the medical industries.
 The Chang'an CMS International Cancer Center is expected to have a gross floor area of approximately 12,000 square meters with over 300 licensed patient beds.
 The Chang'an CMS International Cancer Center is expected to provide treatments for a wide range of tumor types using a variety of radiotherapy equipment as well as chemotherapy and surgery.
-Due to the treatment methods used, many patients visiting the Chang'an CMS International Cancer Center is expected to many patients visiting the Chang'an CMS International Cancer Center are expected to require hospitalization.
-Initially, the hospital will have a MM50 intensity-modulated radiation therapy system and PET-CT, MRI and CT scanners.
+Due to the treatment methods used, many patients visiting the Chang'an CMS International Cancer Center are expected to require hospitalization.
+Initially, the hospital will have a MM50 intensity-modulated radiation therapy system, a Novalis intensity-modulated radiation therapy system and PET-CT, MRI and CT scanners.
 We expect the hospital to initially employ about 500 employees, including over 300 doctors and other medical professionals.